 My process for Co-parenting Counseling is that I meet with each parent separately first to hear each of the parent's stories and concerns.
 We will then start meeting in joint sessions.

-This is the Co-parenting Contract that you and your coparent agree to sign before even coming into my office for the first session.
+This is an example of a Co-parenting Contract that you and your coparent agree to sign before even coming into my office for the first session.
 We will then go over this contract in the first joint session.

 As of today, ___/___/___ I agree to the following guidelines:

 1. I recognize that I am expected to work towards the future rather than stay focused on the past or on blaming the other parent.

 2. I will make child-focused decisions and sacrifices as needed.
 I will stay solution focused rather than fight to "win."

 3. I understand that I am expected to demonstrate respectful interactions in spite of how I may be feeling towards the other parent.